dijiango/glasswindow-backend/README.md

 # Glass Window

 Glass Window is a full-stack ReactJS application.
-It features a Sinatra API which is accessed by the accompanying [client](https://github.com/dijiango/glasswindow-frontend).
+It features a Sinatra API which is accessed by the accompanying [frontend client](https://github.com/dijiango/glasswindow-frontend).

 ## Technologies Used